Public health emergency of international concern: Clade II mpox (2022–2023)

-Clade I mpox (2024–present)
+Clade I mpox (2024–2026)

 After an IHR meeting on 14 August 2024, the WHO declared an mpox outbreak in parts of Africa, of a new variant of the disease, a PHEIC.
-This marks the second time in three years that the WHO has classified an mpox outbreak as a global emergency.
-As of 17 August 2024, over 15,600 cases and 537 deaths have been reported in the current outbreak, with approximately 96% of cases occurring in the Democratic Republic of the Congo (DRC).
-12 other African countries, some for the first time, have also reported cases.
+This marked the second time in three years that the WHO has classified an mpox outbreak as a global emergency.
+As of 17 August 2024, over 15,600 cases and 537 deaths had been reported in the outbreak, with approximately 96% of cases occurring in the Democratic Republic of the Congo (DRC).
+Four other African countries, some for the first time, also reported cases.

+The PHEIC status was announced to be over on 5 September 2025, following an announcement from WHO's director general, Tedros Adhanom Ghebreyesus, that he had accepted the recommendation of an expert committee to end the PHEIC status owing to "sustained declines in cases and deaths in the Democratic Republic of the Congo and other affected countries including Burundi, Sierra Leone and Uganda".
+Standing recommendations for mpox were extended until August 2026, to support Member States worldwide.

+Ebola (2026–present)

+The 2026 epidemic of the Bundibugyo ebolavirus in Uganda and the Ituri Province of the DRC was declared a PHEIC by the WHO on 16 May 2026.

 Response

 In 2018, an examination of the first four declarations (2009–2016) showed that the WHO was noted to be more effective in responding to international health emergencies, and that the international system in dealing with these emergencies was "robust".
 Another review of the first four declarations, with the exception of wild polio, demonstrated that responses were varied.
 Severe outbreaks, or those that threatened larger numbers of people, did not receive a swift PHEIC declaration, and the study hypothesized that responses were quicker when American citizens were infected and when the emergencies did not coincide with holidays.
+Some countries have underfunded their health care sectors resulting in low epidemic preparedness.